-As one of Canada's fastest growing municipalities, Milton Transit plays a key role in providing a safe and reliable mobility option to residents and visitors.
-A steady increase in ridership over the past several years has continued to raise demand for conventional and specialized service, with improved accessibility.
-Driven by customer need, expectation, corporate policies and Provincial legislative requirements, a forward-thinking accessibility presence remains a priority for Milton Transit.
+As one of Canada's fastest growing municipalities, Milton Transit plays a significant role providing a safe and reliable mobility option to residents and visitors.
+Driven by customer need, expectation, corporate policies and Provincial legislative requirements, a forward-thinking, accessibility presence remains a priority for Milton Transit.